Politics of East Germany: Foundation

 The German Democratic Republic (GDR or East Germany) was founded on 7 October 1949 with the promulgation of the 1949 Constitution.
 It was formed with the support of the Soviet Union from the Soviet Occupation Zone in Germany, in response to the founding of the Federal Republic of Germany (FRG or West Germany) in May.
 It was founded by the Socialist Unity Party of Germany (SED) which was created in 1946 through the forced merger of the Communist Party of Germany (KPD) and the Social Democratic Party of Germany (SPD) branch in the Soviet Zone.
 The SED was intended as an equal partnership but, with heavy Soviet influence, KPD members would soon come to dominate and it emerged as a Marxist-Leninist communist party modeled on the Communist Party of the Soviet Union.
 East Germany, as a satellite state of the Soviet Union, would undergo rapid Sovietization in mid-1950s, and it would become a member state of the Eastern Bloc and Warsaw Pact.

 Constitution and political system

 Official

-According to the 1949 Constitution of East Germany, based on the liberal Weimar Constitution, it was a liberal democratic socialist republic.
-Officially, it had a parliamentary system of government with the Volkskammer as the legislature and supreme state organ of power seated in East Berlin.
-The composition of the Volkskammer was determined by general elections in East Germany held every four or five years.
+According to the 1949 Constitution of East Germany, based on the liberal Weimar Constitution, it was a democratic republic with a parliamentary system of government with the Volkskammer as the legislature (and until 1958, also the Länderkammer as the legislative representation of the States) seated in East Berlin.
+The 1968 Constitution changed this to a socialist republican system based on unified state power, with the Volkskammer now serving as supreme state organ of power.
+In both of its incarnations, the composition of the Volkskammer was determined by general elections in East Germany held every four or five years.
 The SED won a majority with at least 98% voter turnout in every election, governing as the largest party of the National Front of Democratic Germany, a socialist parliamentary group.
-This included four other "blocpartei":
+This included four other bloc parties: